 So, how do you get a feed for your own domain?
 You install a plugin called Powerpress.
 This will allow you to configure all of the proper settings for your podcast, publish to your site, and create a separate podcast feed for you to submit to iTunes.
 If you want our tech team to do all this for you, get in touch.

-Publishing your first podcast: Submitting to iTunes & Other Directories (How to Get a Podcast on iTunes)
+Publishing your first podcast: Submit Your Podcast to iTunes & Other Directories (How to Get a Podcast on iTunes)

 This part is boring and you have to wait for approval, but it’s a necessary step.